Jimmy John Liautaud: Restaurant career

 After Liautaud graduated from high school in 1982, his father offered him a loan of $25,000 to open a business on the condition that if the business failed, he would enlist in the US Army.
 Although his father wanted him to enlist, he agreed to loan the money in exchange for a 48% stake in the business.
 Initially Jimmy John wanted to open a hot dog stand, but after visiting numerous such stands throughout the summer of 1982, he realized the $25,000 would not be enough for such a venture.
 After a chance encounter at a sandwich shop, Jimmy John realized that he could open a sandwich shop within his available budget by purchasing premium meats at a neighborhood market and baking his own bread.
 With the help of his family as tasters, he decided to put four sandwiches on his original menu.
 On January 13, 1983, Jimmy John's Gourmet Sandwiches opened in Charleston, Illinois.
 Due to the poor location of his first store, Liautaud decided to include delivery of his sandwiches to boost sales.
 He began by bringing samples door-to-door to the nearby Eastern Illinois University dorms.
 By the end of his first year, the restaurant started making a profit.
 At the end of his second year, Liautaud was able to purchase his father's share in the business and he became sole owner.
 The business continued to grow, and he was able to open his second and third shops in 1986 and 1987.

 In 1988, Liautaud met businessman Jamie Coulter.
 At the time, Coulter was a Pizza Hut Franchisee, and later founded and ran Lone Star Steakhouse and Saloon and other chains.
 Coulter helped Liautaud take his business to the next level.
 In 1994 he sold his first Jimmy John's franchise, in addition to the 10 stores owned by Liautaud himself.

 By 2002, the company had about 200 stores, 10% of which were corporate stores that Liautaud oversaw himself.
 Sales at the stores managed by Liautaud were outpacing the franchised stores by a wide margin.
-Together with his partner, and now President & CEO, James North, he visited 70 of the poorest-performing stores.
-After 18 months of getting the stores “back to basics” and instilling in them “some of that initial spark”, he was able to help the stores become more profitable.
+Together with his partner, and also the company's president and CEO, James North, he visited 70 of the poorest-performing stores.
+After 18 months of getting the stores "back to basics" and instilling in them "some of that initial spark", he was able to help the stores become more profitable.